-- The following sanctions may be imposed upon groups or organizations:
+- The following sanctions may be imposed upon student groups/organizations:

-(a) Those sanctions as outlined in Article IV.
-Section G. (a. through m.).
+(a) Those sanctions as outlined in ARTICLE IV.
+G. 1. (a) through (m) of this document.

 (b) Deactivation: Loss of all privileges, including University recognition, for a specified period of time.

-- In each case in which a Student Conduct Body determines that a student and/or group/organization has violated The Student Code of Conduct, the sanction(s) shall be determined and imposed by the same Student Conduct Body.
-The Student Conduct Administrator shall be responsible for recommending sanctions to the hearing panel and for ensuring that sanctions imposed by the hearing panel and Conduct Officers are consistent with the violation and sanctions imposed for similar violations.
+- In each case in which a Student Conduct Body determines that a student or student group/organization has violated The Student Code of Conduct, the sanction(s) shall be determined and imposed by the same Student Conduct Body.
+The Student Conduct Administrator shall be responsible for ensuring that sanctions imposed by hearing panels and Conduct Officers are consistent with the violation and sanctions imposed for similar violations in other similar cases.

 Article IV.
 Student Conduct Procedures